Medicare Advantage Plans Come In Different Sizes And Colors

 Your annual out-of-pocket costs in a Medicare Advantage or Medicare Part C Plan depend on:

-• Whether the plan has a yearly deductible or any additional deductibles.
+Whether the plan has a yearly deductible or any additional deductibles.

-• The type of health care services you need and how often you get them.
+The type of health care services you need and how often you get them.

-• You're in a PPO, PFFS, or MSA plan.
+You're in a PPO, PFFS, or MSA plan.

-• You go out of your plans network.
+You go out of your plan's network.

-• Whether you follow the plan's rules, like using network providers.
+Whether you follow the plan's rules, such as using network providers.

-• Whether you need extra benefits and if the plan charges for it.
+Whether you need extra benefits, and if the plan charges for them.

-• The plan's yearly limit on your out-of-pocket costs for all medical services.
+The plan's yearly limit on your out-of-pocket costs for all medical services.

-• Whether you have Medicaid or get help from your state.
+Whether you have Medicaid or get help from your state.

 Note: Each year, plans set the amounts they charge for premiums, deductibles, and services.
 The plan (rather than Medicare) decides how much you pay for the covered services you get.
-What you pay the plan may change only once a year, on January 1st.
+What you pay for the plan may change only once a year, on January 1st.

 MEDICARE ADVANTAGE PLANS SEND INFORMATION TO THEIR MEMBERS EACH YEAR IN THE FALL